blueandhack/IVR-AI-Attacker/README.md

 - Edit `data.csv` to change the target bank number or verification info.
 - Update the system prompt in `index.js` to change the AI's personality or instructions.

+## Disclaimer

+This project is provided for educational and research purposes only.
+The author does not condone or encourage any illegal, unethical, or unauthorized use of this software.
+You are solely responsible for complying with all applicable laws, regulations, and terms of service.
+Use at your own risk.

 ## License

 GPLv3